medoidai/givebackgpt/README.md

 ## 🤲 Contributions

-The project is [Free Software](https://www.gnu.org/philosophy/free-sw.en.html) and we welcome your contributions!
+The project is open-source and we welcome your contributions!

+Whether you're fixing a bug, improving documentation, or adding a new feature, your input helps enhance GiveBackGPT for everyone.

+Please review our [Contribution Guidelines](CONTRIBUTING.md) before getting started.
+These guidelines outline the process for submitting pull requests and ensure that all contributions meet the standards.

 ## 🌱 What's Next